|Jemma Langford – Doctor of Chiropractic

 |Sally Newsom Davis – Receptionist

 Sally lives in Petworth and has worked locally for many years.
-In her spare time she teaches Carriage Driving with disabled adults.
+In her spare time she volunteers for Riding and Carriage Driving for the Disabled Groups.
 She also keeps herself fit as an ardent boot camper.

 | Rachel Pryer – Receptionist